wp-plugins/listly/readme.txt

 == Upgrade Notice ==

+= 1.7.1 =
 Fix for multisite network activate.
+Support for custom colors and styling.
+New UI in editor page.